-“And a pack Marlboro,” Jax said and pointed to the kind he wanted.
+“And a pack of Marlboro,” Jax said and pointed to the kind he wanted.

-The young woman nodded and went on to flirt with him as she grabbed those cigarettes.
+The young woman nodded and flirted with him as she grabbed those cigarettes.
 Normally, Jax would’ve flirted back or given the cashier that usual smirk of his, but his mind was on Abel and Riona.
 He barely even noticed the pretty cashier.
 Tig shook his head as the cashier seemed somewhat insulted by Jax’s lack of interest.
 He headed on out, and the cashier let out a disappointed sigh.

 “Thanks but no thanks.”